 The Company is also exposed to commodity price risk related to its purchase of diesel fuel.
-The Company enters into heating oil swaps and forward purchase contracts to substantially reduce volatility in the price of diesel fuel purchased for its operations.
+The Company enters into heating oil swaps and forward purchase contracts to reduce volatility in the price of diesel fuel purchased for its operations.
 The swap agreements essentially fix the price paid for diesel fuel by requiring the Company to pay a fixed heating oil price and receive a floating heating oil price.
+The changes in the floating heating oil price highly correlate to changes in diesel fuel prices.
 Gains and losses on terminations of heating oil swap agreements are deferred on the balance sheet (in other long-term liabilities) and amortized as an adjustment to diesel fuel cost over the original term of the terminated heating oil swap agreement as if it were still in place.